off-by-some/fynx/docs/generation/markdown/using-watch.md

     lambda items, shipping, payment: items and shipping and payment )

-# Watch the computed condition
+# Watch the computed condition - lambda approach
 @watch(lambda: can_checkout.value)
 def on_checkout_ready():
     print("🛒 Ready to checkout!")